gohugoio/hugoDocs/content/en/content-management/urls.md

 #### Leading slashes

-With monolingual sites, `url` values with or without a leading slash are relative to the [`baseURL`][].
-With multilingual sites, `url` values with a leading slash are relative to the `baseURL`, and  `url` values without a leading slash are relative to the `baseURL` plus the language prefix.
+With monolingual projects, `url` values with or without a leading slash are relative to the [`baseURL`][].
+With multilingual projects, `url` values with a leading slash are relative to the `baseURL`, and  `url` values without a leading slash are relative to the `baseURL` plus the language prefix.

 Site type|Front matter `url`|Resulting URL
 :--|:--|:--